 If these valves do not work well, blood can flow backwards (due to gravity) and pool in the lower parts of the vein to form a varicocele.
 (This is similar to how varicose veins form in legs.)

 It is not clear why the valves do not work well.

-Rarely, a varicocele may develop if there is a blockage of larger veins higher in the abdomen.
-This puts back-pressure on the smaller veins in the scrotum which then enlarge.
+A varicocele may (rarely) develop if there is a blockage of larger veins higher in the tummy (abdomen).
+This puts back-pressure on the smaller veins in the scrotum which then enlarge (dilate).
 This is only likely to occur in men older than 40.
 For example, if a varicocele suddenly develops in an older man, it may indicate a tumour of the kidney has developed which is pressing on veins.